alphagov/paas-tech-docs/source/documentation/deploying_services/configure_cdn.md

 You must configure your CDN to forward HTTPS requests from your custom domain to the PaaS at the `YOURAPP.cloudapps.digital` domain.

-You must also configure your CDN to amend the HTTPS requests when it forwards those requests:
+You must also configure your CDN to amend the HTTP requests when it forwards those requests:

 - change the HTTPS request host header from your custom domain to your app’s domain (for example, change `Host: example.com` to `Host: YOURAPP.cloudapps.digital`)

-- add a X-Forwarded-Host HTTP header containing your custom domain to the HTTPS request (for example `X-Forwarded-Host: example.com`)
+- add a `X-Forwarded-Host` HTTP header containing your custom domain to the HTTPS request (for example `X-Forwarded-Host: example.com`)

-In the above example, the HTTPS request header will change from:
+In the above example, the HTTP request header will change from:

 ```
 GET / HTTP/1.1